Being Cabin Crew | The Ugly Truth Part 5

 According to Bart’s statement he didn’t ask whether working positions had been allocated, he asked whether we (T and I ) were on the Atlanta flight.

-When I allocate working positions if a crew member talks to me before I get the opportunity to talk to them, I tell them their position and ask if they’re happy with it.
-If I’ve allocated them a position in First Class I ask if they’ve worked in the cabin before, especially if they’re new which Bart is.
+When I allocate positions if a crew member talks to me before I get the opportunity to talk to them, I tell them their position and ask if they’re happy with it.
+If I’ve allocated them a position in First I ask if they’ve worked there before, especially if they’re new which Bart is.

 I always allocate one relatively junior crew member to work in First.
 Sadly on this flight that was Bart.
 The ONLY reason I would have walked away without answering him was because I didn’t hear him but I didn’t even see him prior to the briefing.